The Hidden Mathematics of Social Media Algorithms: 7 Amazing Insights Explained

 Social media algorithms do not only predict interests — they can also shape them.

-Understanding how algorithms work helps users become more aware of the digital environments they interact with daily.
+Understanding how these systems work helps users become more aware of the digital environments they interact with daily.

 The Future of Social Media Algorithms